cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 * Be sure Apache is stopped!
 Use `apachectl stop` before working on this problem set, or you will get a `Port already in use` error.

-* Use port `8080` to access your webserver from your own web browser.
+* Use port `8080` to access your web server from your own web browser.
 The URL to access it is given by the `hostname50` command.

 * For testing, it's easiest to use `telnet` on your workspace instance using